CameronLetendre/470-Assignment-4/README.md

      - `generated_scores_1.tsv` – Relevance scores for `topics_1.json` using `result_bi_1.tsv`.
      - `generated_scores_2.tsv` – Relevance scores for `topics_2.json` using `result_bi_2.tsv`.
    - **File Conversion**:
      - For evaluation, convert the output files to `prompt1_1.tsv` and `prompt2_2.tsv` as required by the evaluation script.
-This conversation is handled by a function in the provided script.
+This conversation is handled by a function in the provided script called format_to_trec.

 ## Notes